-The Valsalva manoeuvre is the forced expiration of air against a closed airway, resulting in increased intra-abdominal, intrathoracic and pharyngeal pressures.
+The Valsalva maneuver is the forced expiration of air against a closed airway, resulting in increased intra-abdominal, intrathoracic, and pharyngeal pressure.
 It can be performed against a closed glottis or by one closing the mouth and pinching the nose while forcibly exhaling.

-It is commonly used to equalise the middle ears (when changing altitude or diving under water) and sinuses (if obstructed).
-It is used in clinical medicine to accentuate certain cardiac sounds and signs due to its effect on venous return.
+It is commonly used to equalize the pressure in the middle ears (when changing altitude or diving underwater) and sinuses (if obstructed).

 It is incorporated in medical imaging for dynamic assessment of various diseases such as:

 - orbital venous varix